SimonaytesYan/Stack/README.md

 # Stack
-Realisation of a stack in C with two types of protection for different data structures.
+Realisation of a stack in C  for different data types of element with two types of protection.

 ## Using other type of elements
 To specify the data type you are using, use